Did You Know?

 What do I need to study this course?

-Grade 6 in two single science GCSEs (including chemistry) or grade 66 in GCSE Combined Science.
+You will need a grade 6 in two single science GCSEs (including chemistry) or grade 66 in GCSE Combined Science.
 You will also need a grade 5 or above in GCSE Maths.

 What will I study?

 The specification is designed to build on the knowledge gained at GCSE.
-Examples of the topics you will study are: Atomic Structure, Equilibrium, Rates, Acids and Bases, Halogenoalkanes, Aromatic Chemistry, Transition Metals, and Period 3 Elements.
+Examples of the topics you will study are: atomic structure, equilibrium, rates, acids and bases, halogenoalkanes, aromatic chemistry, transition metals, and period 3 elements.
 Chemistry is examined by three written papers.
 During the course, 12 required practicals will be assessed internally and lead to a separate practical qualification.

 What next?